valeriansaliou/raider/README.md

 _Install the `libssl-dev` (ie. OpenSSL headers) before you compile Raider.
 SSL dependencies are required for email notifications._

+### Database

+Raider requires a MySQL database server to be running (it is unfortunately not compatible with PostgreSQL and others, _at the moment_).

+The Raider SQL schema should be imported, which you can find at [raider.sql](https://github.com/valeriansaliou/raider/blob/master/doc/fixtures/raider.sql).

 ### Configuration

 Use the sample [config.cfg](https://github.com/valeriansaliou/raider/blob/master/config.cfg) configuration file and adjust it to your own environment.